KelvCodes/Movie-App/README.md

 ## 🌟 Features
 - **🔥 Discover Popular Movies** – Fetches the latest trending films from TMDb.
-- **🎛️ Intuitive Controls** – Play, pause, skip, and adjust volume easily.
+- **🔍 Search Functionality** – Find your favorite movies instantly.
 - **🎨 Sleek UI** – A stylish and responsive design.
 - **📱 Mobile Friendly** – Works smoothly on all devices.
 - **⚡ Instant Load** – Fast and optimized for a seamless experience.